itsallcode/holiday-calculator/README.md

 General rules
 - All strings except the name of the holiday are case-insensitive.
-- In all definitions including a month the month may be specified using its English name, a unique abbreviation of the name or the number of a month with 1 for January and 12 for December.
+- In all definitions including a month the month must be specified by
+    - either using its English name January, February, March, April, May, June, July, August, September, October, November, December
+    - or a unique abbreviation of the name
+    - or the number of a month
+  with 1 for January and 12 for December.
 - Day of month is an integer from 1 to 31.
-- Day of week is one of the English names or a unique abbreviation of it.
+- Day of week is
+    - either one of the English names Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, Sunday
+    - or a unique abbreviation of it

 In the following cases holiday-calculator will log an error message and ignore the holiday definition: